deestbie/console-docs/docs/venom/createcollection.md

 Within each Property you then define a Collection:

-- A Collection is a sub-category of a Property (e.g., TV Series Name).
+* A Collection is a sub-category of a Property (e.g., TV Series Name).
-- After adding a new video asset, you then assign it to a Property and Collection.
+* After adding a new video asset, you then assign it to a Property and Collection.
-- Videos in a Collection can be reordered.
+* Videos in a Collection can be reordered.
-- You can reassign a video to a different Property and Collection.
+* You can reassign a video to a different Property and Collection.
-- Within each Collection you also define a Season that represents a subcategory of the collection (i.e. Season, Series, Year, or Custom)
+* Within each Collection you also define a Season that represents a subcategory of the collection (i.e. Season, Series, Year, or Custom).

+*Authorized Role* -  Administrator, Content Manager

 To define a collection: